Two former cast members will return in The Real Housewives of Cheshire special

 Advertisement

-Season 16 of The Real Housewives of Cheshire began airing on ITVBe on Monday 5 December at 9pm.
+The Real Housewives of Cheshire: Christmas Cruising began airing on ITVBe on Monday 5 December at 9pm.
 Episodes will air weekly at the same time, with repeats airing on Saturdays at 11.20pm.

 Episodes will be available to watch on ITVX after they are first broadcast.
 All of season 1-15 of The Real Housewives of Cheshire are available to watch now on ITVX.